-Management have prepared a cash flow forecast which projects a positive cash balance at the end of 31 March 2025, including the expected expenses in relation to the corporation cost and precommissioning of the Ancuabe Graphite Project which represents a substantial part of the Company's business.
-The forecast demonstrates that there is a need for additional funding over and above the funds available at 31 December 2023, part of which the Group has conditionally secured from a Shanghai Listed entity.
-Without additional funds the Group would be required to significantly scale back planned Ancuabe activity, payroll costs and corporate overheads.
+Management have prepared a cash flow forecast which projects a positive cash balance 12 months from the date of this report, including the expected expenses in relation to the corporation cost and Tritons 30% share of the Ancuabe Graphite Project which represents a substantial part of the Company's business.
+In the event that the 70% Graphite sale does not complete the cash flow forecast continues to project a positive cash balance 12 months from the date of this report.